• Skip to primary navigation

 • Cut tofu into 1-inch cubes, and place on an ovenproof tray.
 Toss in 1 tablespoon each of tamari/soy sauce, avocado oil and apple cider vinegar.

-• Place under your oven's broiler (grill) for 10 minutes, or until cubes are just turning golden.
+• Place under your oven's broiler (grill) for 10 minutes on full power, or until cubes are just turning golden.

 • Flip and cook for another 10 minutes until cubes are browned but not tough.
 Remove from oven and set aside.